Grahitha/Bank-Application/README.md

 Bank Application using c# .
-In this console application we are performing simple operations like withdraw, deposit , transfer , check balance and logout .
+In this console application we are performing simple operations like withdraw, deposit , transfer , check balance and logout .It creates two files one stores amount for a paticular account and another stores the transaction log .